phazzle/vaimo/README.md

 ## Requirements and Installation
 Nodejs is required.
-Clone the project to your directory. run this script to download reactscripts `npm install react-scripts --save` It might give you an error a couple of times.
+Clone the project to your directory. run this script to download reactscripts '`npm install react-scripts --save`' It might give you an error a couple of times.
 Do it until all packages are downloaded.
 #### Packages
 Packages that are added is react-countdown.Which is for the countdown.
 To install the package run
-`npm install react-countdown --save`
+'`npm install react-countdown --save`'
 ### Run the page/web
 To run the page use `npm start` in your cloned project directory.
 ### `npm start` to run the project